Anas Edathodika

-Anas Edathodika (born 15 February 1987) is an Indian professional footballer who plays as a centre-back for Indian Super League club Jamshedpur and the India national team.
+Anas Edathodika (born 15 February 1987) is a former Indian professional footballer who played as a centre-back.

 Club career

 Early career

 Born in Kondotty, Malappuram, Kerala, He studied in the EMEA College of Arts and Science, Kondotty.
 Anas began to take up football as a serious activity when he was in tenth grade, joining the Malappuram U14s.
 While playing football, Anas also worked as a driver who would drive people around town for Rs.
 180 a day.
 He then joined the football team of N.S.S College, Manjeri, where he groomed his skills under Dr. P.M.
 Sudhir Kumar.
 Eventually, he was spotted by former India international Feroz Sherif while playing in an inter-collegiate game.
 Sherif advised Anas to attend the trials for I-League 2nd Division side Mumbai which Edathodika did.
 He passed the trials and was signed by the club on a one-year deal.

 After one season with Mumbai, Anas managed to lead the club to promotion to the I-League.
 After helping the club gain promotion he was re-signed by the club on a three-year deal.
 While at Mumbai, Anas credited his former head coach Dave Booth for making him the defender he is today.